Adaptation using spatially distributed Gaussian Processes: Introduction

 A number of papers in the literature studied the randomly split data approach, deriving theoretical guarantees, but also limitations, for a range of methods and models.
 Under the assumption that the regularity of the underlying functional parameter is known, minimax rate-optimal contraction rates and frequentist coverage guarantees for Bayesian credible sets were derived in the context of the Gaussian white noise \cite{szabo:vzanten:19} and nonparametric regression models \cite{guhaniyogi2017divide, shang:cheng:2015, hadji2022optimal}.
 However, in practice the latter regularity is typically not known, but inferred from the data in some way.
 In the mentioned references it is shown that with randomly split data, standard adaptation techniques necessarily lead to highly sub-optimal inference, see \cite{szabo:vzanten:19}.
 In the numerical analysis in the present paper we observe this on both synthetic and real world data sets.

 In contrast, spatially partitioned distributed approaches have received little theoretical attention, despite their popularity in applications.
 In this paper we aim to fill this gap in the literature.
 We derive general contraction rate theorems under mild assumptions and apply them in the context of the nonparametric regression and classification models.
 We also consider two specific GP priors: the rescaled integrated Brownian motion and the Mat\'ern process and show that both priors (augmented with an additional layer of prior on the scale parameter) lead to rate-adaptive posterior contraction rates.
 This is in sharp contrast to the randomly split data framework, which necessarily results in sub-optimal estimation.
 Thus we provide the first adaptive distributed Bayesian method with theoretical guarantees.
 We also demonstrate the superior performance of spatially distributed methods on synthetic and real world data sets.
 Furthermore, we propose a novel aggregation technique, which numerically outperforms its close competitors, especially in the realistic situation that the length scales of the local posteriors are adapted to the data.
+Finally, we also demonstrate numerically that the spatially distributed GP methods can adapt to different local regularities in contrast to the original GP.
+Therefore, spatially distributing the data can not only speed up the computations, but can potentially improve the accuracy of the GP method.